develprr/metamatic-framework/README.md

 ### Abstract Away State Container Management

 Metamatic takes your coding to an entirely new abstraction level.
-With Metamatic, you can implement your JavaScript (ES6, TypeScript etc.) based apps without defining any state containers by yourself at all.
+With Metamatic, you can implement your apps without defining any state containers by yourself at all.
 This is a strikingly paradigm-shifting approach that makes Metamatic differ from those old school state container frameworks that expect you to always implement containers by yourself.
-In Metamatic, you can concentrate solely on updating states and just defining
-which states you want to keep as component's private states and which ones will be dispatched onto the app-wide highway to be dynamically available for all other components that need them.
+In Metamatic, you can concentrate solely on updating states and just defining which states you want to keep as component's private states and which ones will be dispatched onto the app-wide highway to be dynamically available for all other components that need them.

 ### Use Hash Tables Like Grown-Ups